srkuberski/gcvspl/README.md

 ~~~
 *Code*: Matlab commands to compile the two MEX wrappers

 Alternatively, you can use the `Makefile` provided here.
 The resulting binaries `gcvsplmex.mexa64` and `spldermex.mex64` (or similar on non-Unix platforms) are Matlab executables which can be used as is.
-However, this package also provides (yet another) set of wrappers with additional error handling.
+However, this repository also provides (yet another) set of wrappers with additional error handling.
 The use of its functions is recommended.
 Below you will find short documentation for each of these.

 ### Spline construction with `gcvspl`